SENSUIKAN!

 7 December 1941: The Attack on Pearl Harbor:

-The I-72 is stationed at the entrance to Pearl Harbor.
+I-72 is stationed at the entrance to Pearl Harbor between I-73 and I-70.

 19 December 1941:

 150 miles S of Oahu, Hawaiian Islands.
-The I-72 torpedoes the 5,113 ton American merchant PRUSA that is enroute from Honolulu to Baltimore.
-A torpedo wrecks the PRUSA's engines and she sinks within a few minutes at 16-45N, 156-00W.
-Eight days later, the Coast Guard rescues 14 men in a lifeboat in the vicinity of the sinking.
-The Captain and ten others are picked up near Fiji after 31 days.
+At 0530 (LZT), I-72 torpedoes 5,113 ton American cargo steamer PRUSA, en route from Honolulu to Baltimore.
+A torpedo wrecks PRUSA's engines and she sinks within nine minutes at 16-45N, 156-00W.
+Five minutes later I-72 surfaces to establish the identity of her victim, illuminates the lifeboats with a searchlight and submerges shortly thereafter.
+Eight days later, Coast Guard cutter TIGER (WSC-152) rescues 13 men from one lifeboat.
+The master of PRUSA and ten others reach Nonouti atoll in the South Gilbert Islands with the second lifeboat after 31 days.

 28 December 1941: